French frigate Pomone (1785)

-Pomone was a 40-gun frigate of the French Navy, launched in 1785.
+Pomone was a 36-gun frigate of the French Navy, launched in 1785.
 The British captured her off the Île de Batz in April 1794 and incorporated her into the Royal Navy.
-Pomone subsequently had a relatively brief but active career in the British Navy off the Atlantic and Mediterranean coasts of France before suffering sufficient damage from hitting a rock to warrant being taken out of service and then broken up in 1803.
+Pomone subsequently had a relatively brief but active career in the British Navy off the Atlantic and Mediterranean coasts of France before suffering sufficient damage from hitting a rock.
+Due to this, the ship was taken out of service and then broken up in 1803.

 French service

 Pomone was built to a one-off design by Baron Charles-Etienne Bombelle.
 After her capture, her design inspired that of the Royal Navy's Endymion-class frigates.

 Between 17 February and 28 August 1793, Pomone was stationed at Rochefort under the command of captain de vaisseau Dumoutier.
 She cruised along the coasts of the Vendée and then arrived at Brest.
 Dumoutier continued in command in late September.
 From 26 February 1794 Pomone was at Cherbourg under the command of lieutenant de vaisseau Étienne Pévrieu.
 He sailed her from Cancale.

 The British captured her, along with Babet and Engageante, off the Île de Batz during the action of 23 April 1794.